spectrasecure/arise/docs/guides/creating-arise-pages/README.md

 - `{{published_date}}` - The [ISO-8601 short date](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) (aka: YYYY-MM-DD) for when your page was originally published to your site.
 - `{{modified_date}}` - The [ISO-8601 short date](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) (aka: YYYY-MM-DD) for when your page was last modified.

-Note that Arise automatically checks the relevant metadata strings (title, author, description) for XML-unsafe characters and replaces them with [XML escape codes](https://docs.oracle.com/cd/A97335_02/apps.102/bc4j/developing_bc_projects/obcCustomXml.htm) at runtime to ensure that you don't accidentally break your sitemap or RSS feed.
+Note that Arise automatically checks metadata strings for XML-unsafe characters and replaces them with [XML escape codes](https://docs.oracle.com/cd/A97335_02/apps.102/bc4j/developing_bc_projects/obcCustomXml.htm) at runtime.
+This ensures that you don't accidentally break your sitemap or RSS feed by having quotes or whatever in your page metadata.

 ## Caveats & Gotchas